Apartments for rent in Oklahoma

 There have been hundreds of songs and even a hit musical written about Oklahoma.
 Besides being such a direct inspiration, the music scene in the state continues to build on its history of blues, folk, jazz and country with active venues across OK for both local and national bands.
 Held in Bartlesville, the Oklahoma Mozart Festival is one of the largest classical music events in the U.S. Mozart probably never heard of Bartlesville, but we're sure he'd approve.

-Apartment List has released results for Oklahoma from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Oklahoma’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Oklahoma include the following: